Grandkahuna43325/dactyl_manuform_config/README.md

+# dactyl_manuform_config
-This is my keymaps.c for dactyl manuform 5x6
+This is my dactyl manuform keymaps.c